 Canine Heartworm Disease: Serious, and Potentially Fatal in Pets

 The Heartworm Society estimates that more than 1 million dogs currently have heartworm disease and every state in the U.S. has had one or more reported cases.
 It is caused by foot-long worms (heartworms) that live in the heart, lungs and associated blood vessels of affected pets, causing severe lung disease, heart failure and damage to other organs in the body.
 One mosquito bite is all it takes to infect an unprotected dog with heartworms.

-Here at Best Friends we use Interceptor Plus which protects against 5 threats
+Here at Best Friends Animal Hospital we use Interceptor Plus which protects against 5 threats:

 - Heartworms – transmitted by a bite from an infected mosquito